 Brown the beef in a frying pan until cooked completely through.
 You'll need about 3/4-1 cup of DRY brown rice to make 2 cups of cooked brown rice.
 Cook the rice according to the instructions on the packaging.

 Mash the boiled egg.
 Combine the egg, cooked brown rice, cooked ground beef, pureed pumpkin and blueberries in a medium-size mixing bowl.
 Mix until thoroughly blended.

 Blueberries are chock-full of nutrition, including some of the most essential vitamins and minerals that are good for dogs:

 - Vitamin A

 - Vitamin C

 - Vitamin K

-Blueberries have the highest antioxidants of all foods, and help to improve heart health, blood pressure and improve memory/brain function.
+Blueberries have the highest antioxidants of all foods and help to improve heart health, and blood pressure, and improve memory/brain function.
 They have even been shown to protect against aging and cancer!
 For more on the many benefits of adding blueberries to your pet's diet, check out our science-based guide on the subject here.